paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 Congratulations, you've now published your own Markdown content with Docsify-This!

 > [!TIP]
-> You can also upload existing Markdown files by using **Add File › Upload files** in your repository, or use **[GitHub Desktop](https://github.com/apps/desktop)** to synchronize files between your desktop and a GitHub or Codeberg repository.
+> You can also upload existing Markdown files by using **Add File › Upload files** in your repository, or use an app such as **[GitHub Desktop](https://github.com/apps/desktop)** to quickly synchronize files between your desktop and a GitHub or Codeberg repository.

 ---